kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 `let` definitions are not available as a property on `window` object.

 All the `var` declarations are moved up the scope, called `Hoisting`.
-In case of function they are hoisted up to function declaration
+In case of function they are hoisted up to function declaration.

 `let` declarations are scoped to the `nearest block` and are `not hoisted`.

 Only `function declarations` will be visible to `window/this/global object` not the `function expressions` or `arrow` functions.

 `Diadic functions` - function with 2 params